peeyushsinghal/image-segmentation/README.md

 Observations
 1. Training input has around 1105 files while training output has around 804 files, i.e. only 73% input images have corresponding ouput images.
-2. Testing input and output has got 13 files each, however some output files (3 in number) are not aligned to input files
-3. Number of black pixels in output files are far more than number of white pixels, as much as 19 times.
+2. Number of black pixels in output files are far more than number of white pixels, as much as 19 times.
 It is an unbalanced dataset for models

 ### Dataset download